God Was Acting Like a Dialysis Machine

 (6) What is the relation between the Day of Atonement and the rest of the narrative of the Pentateuch?

 I will offer an explanation for all those elements.
-In so doing, I acknowledge that much about the sacrificial system remains uncertain, including the exact meaning, for instance, of the placing of the hand on the animal’s head.
+In so doing, I acknowledge that much about the sacrificial system remains uncertain, including the exact meaning, for instance, of the placing of the hand on the animal’s head, although I assume that the Israelite worshiper confessed sin and symbolically ‘transferred’ it to the animal because the high priest did that with the scapegoat (Lev.16:20 – 22).
 Elmer Martens cautions that a theology of the sacrifices ‘must in large measure be inferred.’
 (Martens, God’s Design: A Focus on Old Testament Theology, p.52).
 Nevertheless, I believe my explanation better answers the dimensions of the text that we might reach some reasonable certainty about.

 (1) Why Did God Regard as a ‘Soothing Aroma’ the Burning of Fat, Kidneys, and Liver – Organs that Deal with Waste and Toxins in the Body – and Not Simply the Death of the Animal Itself?